 First Steps to Sustainability

-Four Seasons at Landaa Giraavaru has followed suit and recently installed an LFC-200 biodigester.
+Four Seasons at Landaa Giraavaru has recently installed an LFC-500 biodigester.
 Since the inception of the LFC biodigester, Four Seasons has been able to reduce more than 34 tonnes of food waste that might otherwise have ended up in the ocean.